agsh/onvif/README.md

 #### Technical description

-When the cam object creates it automatically sends three command to the ONVIF device:
+When the cam object is created it automatically sends a `getCapabilities` command to the ONVIF device.
+If the device is a camera or encoder (NVT) it sends two commands to the ONVIF device:
-`getCapabilities`, `getVideoSources` and `getProfiles`.
-It fills correspondent properties of an object:
+`getVideoSources` and `getProfiles`.
+It fills corresponding properties of an object:

 + capabilities
   - device